RaspAP/raspap-docs/docs/net-devices.md

 ### Huawei Hilink Device
 A special case are Huawei Hilink devices (e.g. Huawei E3372h-320).
 RaspAP can communicate directly with these devices.
 Be sure that the administration interface is _not_ locked with a user/password.
-The PIN number entered on the **Networking > Mobile Data Settings** tab will be used to unlock the SIM card.
+The PIN number entered on the **Networking > Mobile Data** tab will be used to unlock the SIM card.
 In addition, connection information (mode, signal quality and network provider) are extracted from the device and displayed on the dashboard.
 The dashboard button to stop/start the device is active and will disconnect/connect the mobile network.

 ![image](https://user-images.githubusercontent.com/33725910/115952612-3a73cb80-a4e7-11eb-8998-cbb66fb108c4.png){: style="width:450px"}

 The model E3372h-320 will be detected as a **Hilink** device and appears with the name `hilink0`.
-Other Hilink devices require a corresponding assignment on the **Networking > Network Devices** tab.
+Other Hilink devices require a corresponding assignment on the **Networking > Devices** tab.

 ## USB tethered phones
 A phone connected via USB and with USB tethering enabled will appear as either an ethernet device (e.g. `eth1`), or as a USB network device (e.g. `usb0`).